quartiq/booster/README.md

 via the `booster.py` python script located in the root of the repository.
 Refer to `python booster.py --help` for information on usage.

-When settings are saved in booster, the current channel configuration will be the default state of the channel when Booster boots.
+When settings are saved in booster, the saved channel configuration will be applied to the channel when Booster boots.
 Note that saving channel settings overwrites any existing channel configuration and calibrations including those from the old legacy firmware.
 The legacy firmware settings are incompatible.